ged/hglib/README.md

     $ gem install -Ng

-This will install any missing dependencies.
+This will install any missing dependencies, after which you can get a list of the available development tasks with `rake -T`.

 ## Authors